 Additionally, crypto regulation outside the U.S. has changed over time, based on evolving regulatory guidelines.
-The 5th Anti-Money Laundering Directive from the European Union, for example, means crypto exchanges and other operations must comply with certain guidelines in certain regions.
+The 5th Anti-Money Laundering Directive from the European Union, for example, entails that crypto buying and selling, and other operations must comply with certain guidelines in certain regions.

 Since crypto is a relatively new industry compared with others, legal clarity does not yet exist in terms of requirements for all areas of the space.
 Part of such clarity includes asset classification.
 Bitcoin and Ether (ETH) are viewed as commodities, although categorization for numerous other assets remains unclear.

 A number of figures have significantly impacted the cryptocurrency industry throughout its time.
 Nakamoto kickstarted the sector with the creation of Bitcoin.
 Known for building Ethereum, Vitalik Buterin has also notably impacted the cryptocurrency movement.
 With Ethereum came a whole world of extra tokens built on its network, called ERC-20 tokens.
 Many ICOs built their offerings on Ethereum during the 2017 boom.